shantanoo-desai/blog/content/posts/technology/multi-image-docker-image.md

 ```

 It turns out that `COPY` is extremely flexible! with the `COPY --from` instruction in the `Dockerfile`
-is completely capable of pull the image from a registry and the dedicated directories can be copied easily!
+is capable of pulling the dedicated image from a registry and the respective directories can be copied easily!

 ## Solution